-This new and unique course enables pharmacists (registered with the General Pharmaceutical Council) to come together in a small peer-group learning environment to develop as advanced clinical practitioners.
+This unique course enables pharmacists (registered with the General Pharmaceutical Council) to develop as advanced clinical practitioners within a small peer group learning environment.
 The course is flexible with a choice of classes that look at specific practice and personal development needs.

-The course is designed to produce highly skilled practitioners who can improve patient care by driving forward innovation in all areas of pharmacy practice through delivery of the Scottish Government’s Vision and Action Plan: Prescription for Excellence
+The MSc Advanced Clinical Pharmacy Practice is designed to produce highly skilled practitioners.
+You'll learn to improve patient care by driving innovation in pharmacy practice through the Scottish Government’s Vision and Action Plan: Prescription for Excellence.

 This course consists of a series of optional classes.

-The award of a Postgraduate Diploma requires 120 credits.
-The MSc requires 180 credits, which includes a project and class in research skills.
+If you successfully complete 60 credits from any combination of classes, you’ll be awarded a Postgraduate Certificate.
+The award of a Postgraduate Diploma requires 120 credits and the MSc requires 180 credits.
+However, the MSc also includes a project and a class in research skills.

 Course contact details

 - 0141 548 3623